Duality and mapping tori in Heegaard Floer homology: Connected sums and graph cobordisms

-We now define a map by the formula where $\Theta^+_{\as_2,\as_2}\in \CF^-(\Sigma_2,\as_2,\as_2,w_2')$ is the top degree generator.
-We claim that where $\psi'$ is the diffeomorphism of $\Sigma_1$ obtained by pushing $w_1$ to $\psi(w)$, and $F_1^{\zeta,\zeta}$ is the 1-handle map for attaching a 1-handle with feet at $w_1$ and $w_2$, using attaching curves in the 1-handle region equal to Hamiltonian translates of $\zeta$.
-Equation \eqref{eq:OS=GraphTQFT6} follows from the fact that the generalized 1-handle map is well defined (i.e. the holomorphic triangle counts of Proposition~\ref{prop:generalized1-handlesandtriangles}, as well as the change of almost complex structure computation of Lemma~\ref{lem:generalized1-handlemapiscompof1-handles}).
+where $\psi'$ is the diffeomorphism of $\Sigma_1$ obtained by pushing $w_1$ to $\psi(w)$, and $F_1^{\zeta,\zeta}$ is the 1-handle map for attaching a 1-handle with feet at $w_1$ and $w_2$, using attaching curves in the 1-handle region equal to Hamiltonian translates of $\zeta$.
+Equation~\eqref{eq:OS=GraphTQFT6} follows from the fact that the generalized 1-handle map is well-defined (i.e. the holomorphic triangle counts of Proposition~\ref{prop:generalized1-handlesandtriangles}, as well as the change of almost complex structure computation of Lemma~\ref{lem:generalized1-handlemapiscompof1-handles}).
 This is demonstrated schematically in Figure~\ref{fig::53}.
 We remark that technically we are using the well-definedness of a version of the generalized 1-handle map where we allow additional basepoints on our diagram for $(S^1\times S^2)^{\# g(\Sigma_0)}$, though the holomorphic disk and triangle counts from Section~\ref{sec:generalized1--handleand3--handlemaps} can be adapted to this situation with only minor notational changes (see Remark~\ref{rem:extrabasepoints}).